cran/typetracer/README.md

 `c ("examples", "tests")`, so that traces are also by default generated for all tests included with local source packages (or for packages installed to include test files).
 The “source” column for test files identifies the names of each test, prefixed with “test\_”.

-Other than this column, the results are the same as shown above for `load_traces()`, with one line for every parameter passed to every function call in the examples.
+The other two additional columns of “trace\_file” and “call\_env” respectively specify the source file and calling environment of each trace.
+These will generally only retain information from test files, in which case the source file will generally be the file name identified in the “source” column, and “call\_env” will specify the environment from which that function call originated.
+Environments may, for example, include various types of expectation from the [“testthat” package](https://testthat.r-lib.org).
+These calling environments are useful to discern whether, for example, a call was made with an expectation that it should error.

-### Example \#2(a) - Specifying Functions to Trace
+### Example \#3(a) - Specifying Functions to Trace

 [The `trace_package()`
 function](https://mpadge.github.io/typetracer/reference/trace_package.html)